ydove0324/KeyFrameToVideo/docs/args.md

 precomputation_once (`bool`, defaults to `False`):
     Precompute embeddings from all datasets at once before training.
 This is useful to save time during training with smaller datasets.
-If set to `False`, will save disk space by precomputing embeddings on-the-fly during training when required.
-Make sure to set `precomputation_items` to a reasonable value in line with the size of your dataset(s).
+If set to `False`, will save disk space by precomputing embeddings on-the-fly during training when required (that is, computing embeddings of more data samples once `precomputation_items` of them have been exhausted across all distributed ranks).
+Make sure to set `precomputation_items` to a reasonable value in line with the size of your dataset(s). precomputation_reuse (`bool`, defaults to `False`):
+    Reuse precomputed embeddings from previous training runs.
+This is useful to save time during training with medium/large datasets.
+By default, old precomputed embeddings that exist in the specified precomputation directory, or default precomputation dir `{output_dir}/precomputed` will be deleted if this is not set to `True`.
+    This flag is ignored if `enable_precomputation` is `False`.
+The topology of the distributed training run must be the same as the one used to precompute the embeddings for this to work correctly (this limitation will be addressed in the future).

 DATALOADER_ARGUMENTS
 --------------------